Compositional Chain-of-Thought Prompting for Large Multimodal Models: Additional Implementation Details

 \section{Additional Implementation Details}

 To run our models on larger benchmarks, we use 8 NVIDIA RTX 6000 GPUs to split the datasets across multiple GPUs.
 Smaller datasets like Winoground and MM-Vet are able to run individual experiments on a single GPU.
 Besides the output token generation length, we use the default generation parameters (e.g. temperature and no. of beams in beam search) for each model.
+For any baseline performance already reported by the official codebase of the model (e.g. LLaVA-1.5 on SEEDBench or MMBench), we use the value presented in that model's corresponding paper.
+Please refer to the respective model's paper for their specific implementation details of the architecture.
+In the following sections, we describe some nuances of our method applied on different datasets.